14 Beautiful Animals That Could Disappear in Your Lifetime

 These beautiful animals are in imminent danger.
 Read on to find out more about them—and how to help them survive.

 This small porpoise is found only in the northern Gulf of California, and one reason you may have never heard of the vaquita is that it is the rarest marine animal in the world; only 30 of them remain.
 With such a low population, this species could easily become extinct in your lifetime.
 These animals often get stuck and die in fishing nets as a result of illegal or poor fishing techniques.
 A large part of the conservation effort is to quickly improve harmful fishing techniques.
-Learn about the 8 animals that changed history.
+Conserving wildlife matters as proven by these 8 animals that changed history.

 Also known as the Far Eastern leopard, this Russian cat is dangerously close to extinction—about 100 remain.
 Like many beautiful wild cats, the Amur Leopard is being poached for commercial reasons.
 Poachers are also taking the Amur’s prey, severely limiting their food supply and contributing to the dwindling numbers.
 This is why the Amur leopard takes the title as the rarest wild cat on Earth.

 Found in the Congo Basin, the Cross River gorilla population is somewhere between 200 and 300 because of deforestation and hunting.
 Cameroon and Nigeria are heading up the conservation effort by working with the WWF to protect the gorillas.
 A primary goal is to establish smarter practices in the timber industry.
-Making sure you’re not falling for these 23 “facts” about animals you have all wrong.
+You can also help live more harmoniously with the wildlife around you by keeping in mind these 23 “facts” about animals you have all wrong.

 If you’ve never heard of the saola—the Asian Unicorn—it could be because the species was only discovered 26 years ago.
 The only known population of saola lives in the Annamite Mountains of Vietnam, but they are rarely ever sighted and the exact number of them is unknown.
 However, conservationists do know that—again—deforestation and hunting have made the species critically endangered, with estimates putting the population in the hundreds, and possibly as low as a few dozen.

 The large Indonesian island of Sumatra has quite a few endangered species in their midst, one of which is the Sumatran tiger.
 The WWF reports that there are fewer than 500 Sumatran tigers left as hunting and deforestation increases; poaching alone accounts for 78 percent of tiger deaths.
 Local law enforcement and WWF patrols monitor the tigers and do what they can to protect them and their lands.
 You can help out by adopting a Sumatran tiger today!
-Here are 11 more animals you never realized were endangered.
+You may also be surprised to learn about these animals you never realized were endangered.